JonathanDZ/CS61B/proj2/gitlet-design.md

   - set currentBranch point to new commit in commit method
   - use currentBranch to decide whether add * before branch name in status method.
   - set currentBranch to branchName in checkoutToBranch method.
+- find a bug in checkoutToBranch method, `checkoutFilesMap` will delete it elements, when its soft copy delete some element, that will make the program fail to find the value of some key in `checkoutFilesMap`
+  - I changed the order of the code, to make sure the program search the element in the first place, and then manipulate the map itself.